mathesar-foundation/mathesar/DEVELOPER_GUIDE.md

 If you you see the following error after attempting to start Docker, then the port used by Postgres is already in use on your host machine.

-> ERROR: for db Cannot start server db: driver failed programming external connectivity on endpoint mathesar_db (70c521f468cf2bd54014f089f0051ba28e2514667): Error starting userland proxy: listen tcp4 0.0.0.0:5432: bind: address already in use.
+> ERROR: for db Cannot start server db: driver failed programming external connectivity on endpoint mathesar_dev_db (70c521f468cf2bd54014f089f0051ba28e2514667): Error starting userland proxy: listen tcp4 0.0.0.0:5432: bind: address already in use.

 1. First stop Postgres on your host machine.